apache/nuttx/configs/olimex-stm32-e407/README.txt

   dac:
   ---
-    This is a configuration example to use the DAC1 of the board.The DAC1 is attached to the PA4 pin (Arduino header D10).
+    This is a configuration example to use the DAC1 of the board.
+The DAC1 is attached to the PA4 pin (Arduino header D10).

     This example is configured to work with the USBNSH instead of UART NSH, so the console will be shown over the USB_OTG1 connector.